DanielOrozcoA/MiniSumoRobot-RoboUAQ2023/README.md

 Email: daniel.orozco.arredondo@gmail.com

 ## Downloads
-It is necessary to have Proteus v8.11 software.
+It is necessary to have Proteus v8.11 and PIC C Compiler softwares.

 ## License
 MIT Public License v3.0 - This information may not be used commercially.